yeauh/repo1/README.md

-Johnny went to the park!
+Johnny went to the beach, where it's nice and cool!